librato/statsd-librato-backend/README.md

 ## Tags

 Starting in version 2.x.x and higher, this functionality is enabled by default.
 If you are interested in using this feature but your Librato account is not enabled for tags, please send us an email at [support@librato.com](support@librato.com) and request access.
-If your account does not support tags, please use see this [branch](https://github.com/librato/statsd-librato-backend/tree/branch-0.1.x) for the legacy version 0.1.7.
-If your account supports both tags and sources, set `writeToLegacy = true` in the librato configuration hash.
+Otherwise, see this [branch](https://github.com/librato/statsd-librato-backend/tree/branch-0.1.x) for the legacy version 0.1.7.

 Our backend plugin offers basic tagging support for your metrics you submit to Librato.
 You can specify what tags you want to submit to Librato using the *tags* config in the librato configuration section of the StatsD config file: